unovue/radix-vue/docs/content/components/tooltip.md

 # Tooltip

 <Description>
-A modal dialog that interrupts the user with important content and expects a response.
+A popup that displays information related to an element when the element receives keyboard focus or the mouse hovers over it.
 </Description>

 <HeroContainer>